drewsilcock/drewsilcock.github.io/_posts/2014-07-15-compiling-zsh.md

 {% endhighlight %}

 Now sit back and enjoy your effortless tab completion, directory movement and integrated git information.

+# Troubleshooting

+If, when installing `zsh`, either `make` or `make install` fail despite all other programs being compiled and present, you may need to run `make realclean` to remove ALL compiled files, and start the compilation from `autoheader`.
+This sometimes happens if you run `./configure` before installing `yodl`, meaning the `config.h` and `Makefile` files have been built without knowledge of `yodl` and need to be purged.

+If `zsh` isn't recognising the `ncurses` library when running `./configure`, and instead giving the following error:

+{% highlight bash %}
+configure: error: "No terminal handling library was found on your system.
+This is probably a library called 'curses' or 'ncurses'.
+You may need to install a package called 'curses-devel' or 'ncurses-devel' on your system."
+See `config.log' for more details.
+{ %endhighlight %}

+Then this means that you haven't got the `ncurses` library in your library path.
+You can add it to your environment by re-running the commands in Part 2, in particular the final command exporting `CPPFLAGS` and `LDFLAGS`.

 # References